kaych26/theRecipeBox/README.md

 theRecipeBox is a digtial portal for individuals to upload and share their favorite recipes.
 During this pandemic time, many are facing challenges on what to cook for their families.
 This app will allow individuals to connect by sharing their recipes and their story.

+## Goal

+The goal of this app is to allow people to get home style recipes created by other families, not chefs and allowing people with different backgrounds to connect through sharing cooking ideas and stories.

 ## Core Features

 The user can browse through the recipes with or without logging in.
 To upload a recipe, the user will need to create a user account.
 The owner of the recipe has the ability to update and delete the recipe.

-## Goal

-The goal of this app is to allow people to get home style recipes created by other families, not chefs and allowing people with different backgrounds to connect through sharing cooking ideas and stories.

-# Design
+# DESIGN

 ## Client